IncentroBA/listviewMessageIfEmpty/README.md

 ## Installation

-Install the widget and configure it.
+Install the widget and configure it:

+1. Place a listview widget inside the 'Listview widget ' section.
+2. Add the text / widget(s) for when the listview is empty inside the 'Empty Listview content' section.

 ## Configuration